gradio-app/gradio/guides/08_gradio-clients-and-lite/06_gradio-lite-and-transformers-js.md

 Alternatively, you can define the interface manually using Gradio's regular API, as shown in the second example.

-By using these libraries, you can build and deploy machine learning applications without the need for server-side Python setup.
+By using these libraries, you can build and deploy machine learning applications without the need for server-side Python setup or external dependencies.